 They were on visas so could not quit.
 Worked day jobs from 10am-7pm; then on udemy until 4am.

 I was a consultant and flew cross-country every week.
 70 hours in DC, slept on plane, then 40-hour weekends in SF.

 — Gagan Biyani (@gaganbiyani) February 20, 2020

 In May of 2010, the trio launched Udemy publicly using their own resources.
-The website provided both Free as well as Paid courses which were taught by experts.
+The website provided both Free as well as Paid courses that were taught by experts.